Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 I am not the only one who gets it

-A good sitcom writer would have a field day with the
+Truth be told, a good sitcom writer would have a field day

-never-ending series of innocent flubs based on the similarity of the two
+never-ending series of innocent flubs caused by the similarity of the two

-Fortunately for the most part both ladies are patient with the
+names.
+Fortunately for everyone, both ladies were patient with the tongue-twisting mistakes.

 Due to Mara’s exquisite organizational skills, she lined